 Using data to drive a region

-Scottsdale has taken a lead in a region of data-driven municipal leaders.
+Scottsdale has taken a lead in a region of data-informed municipal leaders.
 The City sits to the northeast of Phoenix, in a ring of cities within Arizona’s Valley of the Sun.
 Mayor Lane, the City Council and the City’s executive team have crafted an ambitious agenda for the City of Scottsdale that includes revitalizing a key commercial corridor, supporting tourism, promoting economic development, and anticipating future transportation needs.

-In looking to bring in new tools to drive their work forward, Mayor Lane and the City Council asked What Works Cities (WWC) to help make municipal data more consumable and scalable for agencies and residents.
+Looking to bring in new tools to drive their work forward, Mayor Lane and the City Council asked What Works Cities (WWC) to help make municipal data more consumable and scalable for agencies and residents.
 They also asked WWC to help the City increase the effectiveness of day-to-day operations through low-cost evaluations based on behavioral science.

 Our Work Together

-Scottsdale partnered with WWC experts at the Behavioral Insights Team (BIT), the Center for Government Excellence (GovEx) at Johns Hopkins University, Results for America, and the Sunlight Foundation.
+Scottsdale partnered with WWC experts at the Behavioral Insights Team, the Center for Government Excellence (GovEx) at Johns Hopkins University, Results for America, and the Sunlight Foundation.
 Together, they developed the policies and processes to inventory, prioritize, release, and maintain public data through the City’s open data program.
 They also piloted four low-cost evaluations, a tool that the City hopes will become a standard practice of governance.
 The pilot evaluations attempted to increase donation rates for the Scottsdale Cares utility bill donation program, increase employee retirement savings, diversify the police force, and increase the number of residents who receive paperless utility bills.

 What Works Cities and Scottsdale worked together to make data more accessible for city agencies and residents, and to help increase the effectiveness of day-to-day operations through low-cost evaluations based on behavioral insights.